merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

+Looking at the output, this is what we see:
-Besides HIMB123 (completeness: 86.73), all isolate genomes have a completeness of ≥96.00.
+- Besides HIMB123 (completeness: 86.73), all isolate genomes have a completeness of ≥96.00.
 However, even 86.73 is sufficient for our purposes.

-The highest contamination value is HIMB1427 (4.29%), followed by HIMB1863 (3.32%), HIMB1517 (2,38%), HIMB4 (2.30%), and HIMB1748, HIMB1488, and HIMB123 (all 1.90%), HIMB1505 (1.43%) HIMB1509 and HIMB1506, HIMB1485 (all 1.42 %).
+- The highest contamination value is HIMB1427 (4.29%), followed by HIMB1863 (3.32%), HIMB1517 (2,38%), HIMB4 (2.30%), and HIMB1748, HIMB1488, and HIMB123 (all 1.90%), HIMB1505 (1.43%) HIMB1509 and HIMB1506, HIMB1485 (all 1.42 %).
 All others are below 1% contamination.

-We are keeping all isolate genomes since they are all above 80% completeness and below 5% contamination.
+We kept all isolate genomes since they are all above 80% completeness and below 5% contamination.

 ### Dereplicating isolate genomes

-In this step, we are dereplicating the 99 reference genomes to retain a single representative genome from each group of highly similar genomes.
+In this step, we dereplicated the 99 reference genomes to retain a single representative genome from each group of highly similar genomes.
 Dereplication is useful for reducing redundancy, optimizing computational efficiency, and ensuring that downstream analyses focus on the unique diversity of the genome set.

-To accomplish this, we will use `dRep`, a Python-based tool designed for rapid pair-wise comparison and clustering of genomes.
-By utilizing `dRep`, we can identify and retain one representative genome per cluster based on similarity thresholds, ensuring that only distinct genomes are preserved for further analysis.
+To accomplish this, we used `dRep`, a Python-based tool designed for rapid pair-wise comparison and clustering of genomes.
+By utilizing `dRep`, one can identify and retain one representative genome per cluster based on similarity thresholds, ensuring that only distinct genomes are preserved for further analysis.

 <div class="extra-info" markdown="1">